ditzaa/sign-up-form/README.md

 I built this project to apply the intermediate HTML and CSS concepts (advanced selectors, custom properties, forms, etc.) learned in the Odin Project curriculum.
 The goal is to create a sign-up form for an imaginary service, focusing on layout structure, styling techniques and basic form validation.

 ### Project Requirements
 This project follows the specifications from The Odin Project curriculum.
-You can find the full requirements [here](https://www.theodinproject.com/lessons/node-path-intermediate-html-and-css-sign-up-form).
+You can find the full requirements [here](https://www.theodinproject.com/lessons/node-path-intermediate-html-and-css-sign-up-form).The page was created based on a mockup, which is also included in the project repository.

 ## Technologies Used
 - HTML (for structuring the form and page elements);